deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 *“Good!
 We need thinkers and professors!
 Some of them are super successful, too!”*

 Clan Highmountain is Stoneback’s ancient brother-clan and take rather a different approach to life than their boisterously active cousins.
-Though they’re both “brownie” clans with martial traditions and have deep, complex, on-going ties both social and genetic, the Highmountains are a cerebral clan and concern themselves principally with academia and the sciences.
+Though they’re both “brownie” clans with martial traditions and have deep, complex, ongoing ties both social and genetic, the Highmountains are a cerebral clan and concern themselves principally with academia and the sciences.

 **Does it surprise you to have sired so many who are so unlike you?**